-NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
+NSIP triggers match the IP addresses of authoritative servers.
+They are enncoded like IP triggers, except as subdomains of rpz-nsip.
 NSDNAME and NSIP triggers are checked only for names with at least min-ns-dots dots.
-The default value of min-ns-dots is 1 to exclude top level domains.
+The default value of min-ns-dots is 1, to exclude top level domains.